YipinXiong/AngularNotes/README.md

 To paginate the table's data, add a `<mat-paginator>` after the table.
 If you are using the `MatTableDataSource` for your table's data source, simply provide the `MatPaginator` to your data source.
 It will automatically listen for page changes made by the user and send the right paged data to the table.

 [More information about Angular Material Table, such as filtering and sorting](https://material.angular.io/components/table/overview)

+# Use WebStorm Effectively

+ Command + Control + A: search for actions

+double shift => search everywhere

 # Self-comments